Korean War: Stalemate (July 1951 – July 1953)

-With peace negotiations ongoing, the Chinese attempted a final offensive in the final weeks of the war to capture territory: on 10 June, 30,000 Chinese troops struck South Korean and U.S. divisions on a 8 mi front, and on 13 July, 80,000 Chinese soldiers struck the east-central Kumsong sector, with the brunt of their attack falling on 4 South Korean divisions.
+With peace negotiations ongoing, the Chinese attempted a final offensive in the final weeks of the war to capture territory: on 10 June, 30,000 Chinese troops struck South Korean and US divisions on a 8 mi front, and on 13 July, 80,000 Chinese soldiers struck the east-central Kumsong sector, with the brunt of their attack falling on 4 South Korean divisions.
 The Chinese had success in penetrating South Korean lines but failed to capitalize, particularly when US forces responded with overwhelming firepower.
 Chinese casualties in their final major offensive (above normal wastage for the front) were about 72,000, including 25,000 killed compared to 14,000 for the UN (most were South Koreans, 1,611 were Americans).

 While Chinese forces grappled with significant logistical and supply difficulties, the stalemate also stemmed from mounting frustrations within the UNC.
 Despite superior firepower, the war proved difficult to fight and the US public was becoming impatient of a war that was lacking a victory.
 By mid-1951, the stalemate had worn away Truman's public approval, and political pressures mounted on the Truman administration to seek an end to the fighting.
-On 29 November 1952 U.S. President-elect Dwight D. Eisenhower went to Korea to learn what might end the war.
+By October 1952, Van Fleet alleged he was not receiving sufficient ammunition to continue supporting the American involvement, prompting a public controversy.
+US Secretary of Defense Robert A. Lovett denied these charges, arguing that shortages were due to army-level logistics rather than a lack of support and mismanagement from the Pentagon.
+On 29 November 1952 US President-elect Dwight D. Eisenhower went to Korea to learn what might end the war.
 Eisenhower took office on 20 January 1953 and his administration prioritized containment over rollback and sought to reduce American involvement in the conflict, contributing to the later armistice.